Fat Transfer Breast Augmentation: The Natural Boob Job

-Results of implant-based breast augmentation are more predictable since inanimate, equal objects are placed in the patient’s breasts without the risk of reabsorption or the reliance of blood vessel anatomy.
+Results of implant-based breast augmentation are more predictable since inanimate equal objects are placed in the patient’s breasts without the risk of reabsorption or the reliance of blood vessel anatomy.

 Grossman adds that breast enhancement with fat grafting also tends to be more expensive.
-And a single procedure may not be able to produce significant augmentation.
+Additionally, a single procedure may not be able to produce significant augmentation.
 He also points out that the right fat must be used in order for the procedure to produce permanent results; the fat used for the transfer should not respond to diet or exercise.

 Grossman also believes that any “non-take” of fat — i.e., some of the fat dying off and being absorbed by the body — only happens with improper technique and use of the wrong kind of fat.
-“If one follows the simple rules of fat grafting, then the loss of fat is very symmetrical… the knowledge and skill of the surgeon is of paramount importance,” he says.
+“If one follows the simple rules of fat grafting, then the loss of fat is very symmetrical.
+The knowledge and skill of the surgeon is of paramount importance,” he says.